Domains and Classifying Topoi: Chain completeness and infinitary domain theory

-Using this colimit description of $\omega$ and the fact that $\ov\omega$ is affine, we can show $\I$ is chain complete.
-This again crucially depends on a normal form result for a countably presented $\sigma$-frame, which generalises the finitary version for bounded distributive lattices given in \Cref{prop:simplicesasalgebra}:
+Using this colimit description of $\omega$ and the fact that $\ov\omega$ is sober, we can show $\I$ is chain complete.
+This again crucially depends on a normal form result for a countably presented $\sigma$-frame, which generalises the finitary version for bounded distributive lattices given in \zcref{prop:simplicesasalgebra}:

 \begin{lemma} For the countably presented $\sigma$-frame $\I[\N]/\pair{\ms{i}_n \ge \ms{i}_{n+1}}_{n:\N}$, an element $p$ can be uniquely written as

 with $p_n \le p_{n+1}$ for all $n$.
 In other words, $\I[\N]/\pair{\ms{i}_n \ge \ms{i}_{n+1}}_{n:\N}$ is isomorphic to the following $\sigma$-frame with the pointwise order induced by $\I$,